 One of my turtle friends claimed that his turtle recognizes him even in darkness only by the sound he creates while walking.

-However, there’s no evidence that turtle responses with a given name- poor at recognizing him!
+However, there’s no evidence that the turtle responds with a given name– poor at recognizing him!

-We know that a matriarch elephant carries the lifetime memory with her until death.
-Turtles’ head and consciousness is both a miniature compared to those of elephants.
+We know that a matriarch elephant carries a lifetime memory with her until death.
+Turtles’ heads and consciousness are both miniatures compared to those of elephants.
 In fact, a study on the Giant turtle showed that turtles’ memory lasts only about two to three minutes.

 So, why does the turtle recognize the owner with such stress to keep him in memory?

 The answer is straightforward- a turtle recognizes the owner for survival.
 In captivity, a turtle is entirely dependent on the owner for his food, health, and other survival facilities.
 Hence, the turtle must recognize you for a better survival chance.